hyunbinui/VMT/README.md

 <br>

 # EXTRACTING VIDEO FEATURES
-: most VMT models does not have video feature extractor inside. we need to extract video features ourselves and use them as an input. so, we need our own VIDEO FEATURE EXTRACTOR !
+: most VMT models does not have internal video feature extractor. we need to extract video features ourselves and use them as an input. we need our own VIDEO FEATURE EXTRACTOR !

 ### *prerequisites*
 ```